The Shortlist

 The microKORG is a synthesis powerhouse, blending Korg’s renowned sound quality with an array of creative features.
 Its dual-oscillator DSP engine, reminiscent of the MS2000, and a diverse selection of waveforms, including the unique DWGS from the DW-8000, offer a vast sonic palette.
 This synthesizer is a dream for sound design, with intuitive controls making it easy to craft natural, analog-esque tones despite its digital architecture.
 The polyphony can be limiting for complex layers, but the richness of each sound more than makes up for it.

 The 8-band vocoder is where it truly shines for me, expanding into realms of modern vocoding heard in hits like Imogen Heap’s “Hide and Seek.”
 It’s compact enough for bedside jams yet robust enough for professional applications.
 The effects add a delightful depth, and the four mod-matrix slots provide just the right amount of sound manipulation.
 After 20 years, it’s clear why the microKORG remains a staple: it’s a blend of performance, versatility, and ease of use.
-Whether exploring the extensive presets or delving into its vocoding prowess, the microKORG is a synth that keeps on giving, from stage to studio to impromptu bedroom concerts.

 Learn More About This Synth While Support Our Team Of Writers Through Our Affiliate Deal With Sweetwater Here